learn-co-curriculum/phase-4-restful-routing-conventions/README.md

   </tr>
 </table>

-Note that even though we have five separate actions, there are only routes in the table above: `/newsletters` and `/newsletters/:id`.
+Note that even though we have five separate actions, there are only two routes in the table above: `/newsletters` and `/newsletters/:id`.
 It is the **combination** of the _route_ and the _HTTP verb_ that tells Rails which controller action to use.